 Work placements

-Young people are working across our teams, developing new skills and playing key roles in delivering Bradford 2025 UK City of Culture.
+Young people worked across our teams, developed new skills, and played key roles in delivering Bradford 2025 UK City of Culture.

 Apprenticeships

-We’ve introduced paid apprenticeship roles across various Bradford 2025 departments, including our Marketing, Digital, Producing, Operations, Ticketing and Press & PR teams.
-Delivered in partnership with Access Creative College, the UK’s industry-led creative college, the programme is part of our remit to enhance skills and training opportunities for young people.
+We introduced paid apprenticeship roles across various Bradford 2025 departments, including our Marketing, Digital, Producing, Operations, Ticketing, and Press & PR teams.
+Delivered in partnership with Access Creative College, the UK’s industry-led creative college, the programme formed part of our remit to enhance skills and training opportunities for young people.

-These full-time paid apprenticeships are equipping young people with skills in their chosen fields, offering hands-on experience of working on a once-in-a-generation cultural programme taking place on their doorstep.
+These full-time paid apprenticeships equipped young people with skills in their chosen fields, offered hands-on experience of working on a once-in-a-generation cultural programme that took place on their doorstep.

 Young Creatives

-Our Young Creatives programme is helping young people to build skills and experience within a large arts organisation and our partner organisations.
+Our Young Creatives programme helped young people to build skills and experience within a large arts organisation and our partner organisations.

-Young Creatives combine their studies with work placements at Bradford 2025 team and in our partner arts organisations.
-Paid at the Living Wage Foundation rate, these young people are working behind the scenes on creative programming and events planning for Bradford 2025 – with more to follow.
+Young Creatives combined their studies with work placements in the Bradford 2025 team and in our partner arts organisations.
+Paid at the Living Wage Foundation rate, these young people worked behind the scenes on creative programming and events planning for Bradford 2025.

-Young Creatives is delivered in partnership with Bradford School of Art and Bradford College.
-The cohort are gaining vital on-the-job experience while working towards a Level 4 Professional Diploma in Creative Enterprise.
+Young Creatives was delivered in partnership with Bradford School of Art and Bradford College.
+The cohort gained vital on-the-job experience while working towards a Level 4 Professional Diploma in Creative Enterprise.

-The Young Creatives programme is funded by Yorkshire-based funders the Harry & Mary Foundation and the Sykes Foundation, who share our passion for creating investment opportunities for young people connected to Bradford.
+The Young Creatives programme was funded by Yorkshire-based funders the Harry & Mary Foundation and the Charles & Elsie Sykes Trust, who shared our passion for creating investment opportunities for young people connected to Bradford.

-The Young Creatives programme aligns with our key principles of enhancing educational opportunities and improving the wellbeing of young people.
-Through this programme, we hope that these young people flourish, learn new skills and go on to be excellent ambassadors for Bradford.
+The Young Creatives programme aligned with our key principles of enhancing educational opportunities and improving the wellbeing of young people.
+Through this programme, we hoped that these young people would flourish, learn new skills, and go on to become excellent ambassadors for Bradford.

 Bradford 2025 Youth Panel

-From GCSE and A-level pupils to university students, a care worker to a finance apprentice, these brilliant young people are helping to shape our work while building their skills in creative decision-making and charity governance.
+From GCSE and A-level pupils to university students, a care worker to a finance apprentice, these brilliant young people helped to shape our work while building their skills in creative decision-making and charity governance.

 Bradford is a really big thing for me, being born here and living here, and I love seeing Bradford getting amazing things.
 Bradford 2025 is going to change my city, and I joined the Youth Panel so I could be a part of the change.